hemalchevli/Tips-and-tricks/README.md

  - Place four mounting holes.
  - Make sure enough space around mounting holes for screw heads to sit on and try placing big components around PCB.
  - Keep more space around headers pins/connectors.
 Learn from arduino's mistake on placing ISP of 168p too close to Arduino headers.
 There is no space for screw head on mount hole near USB connector.
+ - Use stands off components for connectors  like mPCIe card, so that components can be placed under the card to save the space on PCB.
+ - Place hot components on the top side of the PCB.
+ - Must place test points on all power nets and optional critical signals and progaming pins if needed.

 # Layout